Wales Institute of Social & Economic Research, Data & Methods

 Research Strategy

-This project will use state of the art galvanic skin response units alongside geographical positioning technology to map (bio)physical records of human interaction with their environment.
-This quantitative cartography will be interpreted by respondents through the use of qualitative discussions and interviews, giving a personalised insight into embodied engagements between people and place.
+This project utilised state of the art galvanic skin response units alongside geographical positioning technology to map (bio)physical records of human interaction with their environment.
+This quantitative cartography was interpreted by respondents through the use of qualitative discussions and interviews, giving a personalised insight into embodied engagements between people and place.

 Engagement and Dissemination Activities